playcanvas/developer.playcanvas.com/content/en/user-manual/assets/materials.md

 ## Creating New Materials

-You can create new materials directly from the PlayCanvas Designer interface.
+You can create new materials directly from the PlayCanvas Editor interface.
 Bring up the Asset Explorer (Press A or select Toggle Asset Explorer from the View menu) and press the + button next to the materials filter.

 ![add_material](/images/content_creation/add_material.png)